ICTV Report

 Alphahymrhavirus genomes include the five genes (N, P, M, G and L) encoding the structural proteins (Figure 1 Alphahymrhavirus).

 Figure 1 Alphahymrhavirus.
 Schematic representation of alphahymrhavirus genomes shown in reverse (positive-sense) polarity.
 The five long open reading frames (ORFs) in the N, P, M, G and L genes are shown (open arrows).
-In hymenopteran rhabdo-related virus 109, an alternative ORF commences near the start of the P gene (pink) but it is not known if it is expressed.
+In hymenopteran rhabdo-related virus 109, an alternative ORF commences near the start of the P gene (pink) and in Ectemnius rhabdovirus there is an additional ORF that overlaps the end of the M gene (green).
+It is not known if it these ORFs are expressed.

 Biology

 Lasius neglectus virus 2 (species Alphahymrhavirus neglectus) was discovered in the transcriptome of invasive garden ants (Lasius neglectus) collected in the United Kingdom (Kleanthous et al., 2019).
+Electric ant rhabdovirus (species Alphahymrhavirus electrico) was detected by metagenomic sequencing of little fire ants (Wasmannia auropunctata) collected from various locations in Argentina (Valles et al., 2023).
 Hymenopteran rhabdo-related virus 38 (species Alphahymrhavirus cinereus) was discovered in the transcriptome shotgun assembly (TSA) of a leaden spider wasp (Pompilus cinereus) collected in Germany (Käfer et al., 2019).
 Hymenopteran rhabdo-related virus 46 (species Alphahymrhavirus radians) was discovered in the transciptome shotgun assembly of a leaden cuckoo wasp (Chrysura radians) collected in Turlin, Italy (Käfer et al., 2019).
 Hymenopteran rhabdo-related virus 109 (species Alphahymrhavirus hirtum) was discovered in the TSA of leaden cricket-hunting wasps (Chlorion hirtum) collected in Israel (Käfer et al., 2019).
 Lariophagus distinguendus negative strand RNA virus 1 (species Alphahymrhavirus distinguendus) was detected by metagenomic sequencing of endoparasitoid wasps (Lariophagus distinguendus) of rice weevil (Sitophilus oryzae) larvae and pupae collected in China (Wang et al., 2021).
+Ectemnius rhabdovirus (species Alphahymrhavirus ectemnius) was discovered in a digger wasp (Ectemnius lituratus) collected in Oxfordshire, England (Caldas-Garcia et al. 2023).
 Xiangshan rhabdo-like virus 3 (species Alphahymrhavirus xiangshan) was detected by metagenomic sequencing of a mixed sample of insects (Hymenoptera, Diptera, Lepidoptera) collected in Beijing, China.
 No isolates are currently available for any of these viruses.

 Species demarcation criteria